Google Simula: Synthetic Training Data Without Real Data

 How This Pairs With Open Source AI

-Simula's pattern (mechanism design + dual critic filter) could be applied to open source AI training.
+Simula's pattern (mechanism design plus dual critic filter) could be applied to open source AI training.
+If applied, open source models could train on synthetic data tailored to specialist domains, and the closed-source advantage in specialist verticals shrinks.

 Strategic Takeaway